yast/yast-storage-ng/doc/partitioner_ui/feature-subvolumes.md

 associated qgroup) it would be necessary to display the usage of _referenced_ and _exclusive_ space and the limit for both, allowing to modify those limits.

-Last but not least, the management of shadowed subvolumes is not exactly intuituve, with many things happening behind user's back.
+Last but not least, the management of shadowed subvolumes is not exactly intuitive, with many things happening behind the user's back.
 If a subvolume becomes shadowed, it will simply disappear from the list with no trace and will re-appear as soon as the device that was shadowing it is modified or deleted.